profsyoo/emsys_rpi/05_usbwebcam/README.md

 ### 📄 파일
 - `5-4CaptureNSave.py`: Capture the image & Save it
 - `5-5Preview.py`: Show the preview in real-time.
+To escape, please **click 'preview' window**, then press 'ESC'
 - `5-6PreviewNSave.py`: Show the preview and Save it in a video
 - `5-7CaptureNSaveViaKey.py`: Capture an image via. a key stroke.
 - `5-8FaceRecogHaar.py`: Face recognition based on '5-7...py' and Haar Cascades Model.